-If you're managing employee benefits, you've likely resigned yourself to a frustrating reality: health insurance and workers' compensation exist in separate, parallel universes.
+If you manage employee benefits, you know the frustration: health insurance and workers' compensation live in separate worlds.
 One handles "life," the other "work."
-But what if this very separation is your biggest hidden cost and greatest untapped opportunity?
+But this very separation might be your biggest hidden cost—and your greatest untapped opportunity.

-Beneath the surface of premiums and claims, these two systems are often locked in a silent war.
-This conflict doesn't just create administrative headaches-it actively undermines employee well-being and burns company resources.
+Beneath premiums and claims, these two systems are locked in a silent war.
+The conflict doesn't just create administrative headaches—it actively undermines employee well-being and burns company resources.
 The real breakthrough won't come from optimizing one side or the other, but from finally tearing down the wall between them.

 The Bureaucratic Battlefield